crobinso/scratchlivedb/README.md

 * Only tested on a linux machine

-* Haven't tested setup.py except for 'test' and 'pylint' subcommands
+* Haven't tested setup.py except for 'test' subcommand